SaltyQuetzals/Ingredient-Parsing/README.md

 and sequence-to-sequence modelling.
 I firmly believe that the use of recurrent neural networks can improve upon the overall ability of the tagger.

+## Thought Process

+For more about my decision-making process, check out [PROCESS.md](PROCESS.md).

 ## Reproduction

 The computer I'm currently using to train my model has an Intel Core i5 processor and a NVIDIA GEFORCE GTX 1070 GPU.
-Training

 ### Experiment Data